Pink Picnic

-The pink picnic was the first public event of the Hungarian LGBT movement, before the first Budapest Pride festival.
+The pink picnic was the first public event of the Hungarian LGBTQ movement, before the first Budapest Pride festival.
 The first pink picnic was held on 13 September 1992, on Hármashatár-hegyen, a wooded hill in Budapest, and was attended by 300 people.
-During the early 2000s it was held in different places and later became part of LGBT festivals.
+During the early 2000s it was held in different places and later became part of LGBTQ festivals.